-264. The risk estimate is based on a combination of the likelihood and consequence assessments, using the Risk Estimate Matrix (see Chapter 2, Section 1), as described in the Regulator's Risk Analysis Framework 2013.

-265. The potential consequence of reversion of the GMO to WT in chickens/other avian birds is considered marginal, with a probability of highly unlikely.
-The overall risk is therefore estimated to be negligible (risk is of no discernible concern and there is no present need to invoke actions for mitigation).

-266. The potential consequence of the generation of novel ILTV via homologous recombination in chicken/other avian species are considered minor (minor increase in damage to desirable components of the environment that is reversible and limited in time and space or numbers affected) to intermediate (significant increase in damage to desirable components of the environment that is widespread but reversible or of limited severity), with a probability of highly unlikely.
-The overall risk is therefore estimated to be negligible (risk is of no discernible concern and there is no present need to invoke actions for mitigation) to low (risk is of minimal concern but may invoke actions for mitigation beyond standard practices).
+- 267. The risk estimate is based on a combination of the likelihood and consequence assessments, using the Risk Estimate Matrix (see Chapter 2, Section 1), as described in the Regulator's Risk Analysis Framework 2013. - 268.
+The potential consequence of reversion of the GMO to WT in chickens/other avian birds is considered marginal, with a probability of highly unlikely.
+The overall risk is therefore estimated to be negligible (risk is of no discernible concern and there is no present need to invoke actions for mitigation). - 269.
+The potential consequence of the generation of novel ILTV via homologous recombination in chicken/other avian species are considered minor to intermediate, with a probability of highly unlikely.
+The overall risk is therefore estimated to be low (risk is of minimal concern but may invoke actions for mitigation beyond standard practices) to moderate (risk is of marked concern and will necessitate actions for mitigation that need to be demonstrated as effective).